 - 1. Complexity and inconsistent requirement for social reproduction. - 2.
 Strategic Intentionality and its ramifications.
-Key issue: institutions are generated through struggles and the solutions to functional problems depend on theories/knowledge. - 3.
+Key issue: institutions are generated through struggles and effective solutions to functional problems depend on theories/knowledge. - 3.
 Institutional rigidities and path dependency.
-Key issue: difficulty in institutions responding to changes conditions for reproduction.
-This problem can become quite acute because of the complexity of vested interests bound up with particular institutional configurations even when those institutions become suboptimal. - 4.
+Key issue: difficulty in institutions responding to changed conditions for reproduction.
+This problem can become quite acute because of the complexity of vested interests bound up with particular institutional configurations even when those institutions become suboptimal.
+This was a significant part of the crisis of Absolutism in the French Revolution. - 4.
 Contingency and unpredictability